-and the typing Writer : $\forall h.[safewrite: T Writer]$ may be assigned, where the abstract effect h of x.format() is quantified.
+$$T \triangleq (AbsFormatterT, FileT) \xrightarrow{System;h;demand(FileWrite)} void$$ and the typing Writer: $\forall h.[safewrite: T Writer]$ may be assigned, where the abstract effect h of x.format() is quantified.
 At specific application points, h can then be instantiated with the accurate trace effect of the substituant of x.
 This example is extended and discussed in Sect.
 5.3.1 following formal development of the type system.

-2.2.
-Constraint Subtyping and Casting
+2.2 Constraint subtyping and casting

 To maintain decidability in the type system, we propose only first-order parametric polymorphism.
-This means that if \mathbf{x} is a formal parameter of some method \mathbf{m} , any method $\mathbf{x}.\mathbf{m}'$ cannot be invoked within \mathbf{m} in a polymorphic fashion.
+This means that if x is a formal parameter of some method m, any method x.m' cannot be invoked within m in a polymorphic fashion.
 To obtain the flexibility necessary to statically allow application of abstracted methods to objects of multiple types, we propose a subtyping relation, similar to that discussed above, that can be used where parametric polymorphism cannot due to first-orderly restrictions.

 A number of considerations motivate subtyping in our type and effect system, beyond the fact that it integrates neatly with FJ subtyping analysis.
-Firstly, while a top-level effect weakening rule, as in (Skalka and Smith, 2004), is sufficient for a flexible type and effect analysis, a subtyping rule that incorporates weakening of latent effects on function types is more precise and complete, as observed in (Amtoft et al., 1999).
-Also, we implement subtyping via a recursive constraint representation, which has been shown to allow precise typing of common object-oriented idioms, such as binary methods (Eifrig et al., 1995; Bruce et al., 1995).
+Firstly, while a top-level effect weakening rule, as in [37], is sufficient for a flexible type and effect analysis, a subtyping rule that incorporates weakening of latent effects on function types is more precise and complete, as observed in [3].
+Also, we implement subtyping via a recursive constraint representation, which has been shown to allow precise typing of common object-oriented idioms, such as binary methods [10, 17].

-A constraint type representation also supports a soft typing analysis of downcasts, which combines static and dynamic checks to ensure soundness (Cartwright and Fagan, 1991).
-For example, suppose some expression e has a type T, where T is constrained to be a supertype of both Triangle and Polygon objects, where Triangle is a subclass of Polygon, and where R and S are the field and method types of the Triangle and Polygon objects, respectively:
+A constraint type representation also supports a soft typing analysis of downcasts, which combines static and dynamic checks to ensure soundness [12].
+For example, suppose some expression e has a type T, where T is constrained to be a supertype of both Triangle and Polygon objects, where Triangle is a subclass of Polygon, and where R represents the types of the fields and methods in Triangles and S represents those of Polygons: